-If no direction is given, keep your SOP to 1-2 pages; the length of your SOP, in this case, should be such that whatever you have written could not be written in less amount space more effectively.
+If no direction is given, keep your SOP to 1-2 pages; the length of your SOP, in this case, should be such that whatever you have written could not be noted in less amount space more effectively.
 If some specific questions are asked, try to focus on those questions more in your SOP.

-Step 5: Write a specific SOP for each school
+Step 5: Write a specific SoP for each school

 Step 6: Stay positive, optimistic, and humble